Arth-Singh-Chauhan/COA-Report-File-Sem-4/experiment_3.md

 **Observations**:

-• The sum outputs (S0–S3) correctly reflected the binary addition of inputs A and B.
+- The sum outputs (S0–S3) correctly reflected the binary addition of inputs A and B.
-• The carry propagates correctly through each full adder stage.
+- The carry propagates correctly through each full adder stage.
-• Waveform outputs (shown in screenshots) confirm expected timing and logic levels.
+- Waveform outputs (shown in screenshots) confirm expected timing and logic levels.

 **Result**:

 The 4-bit binary adder was successfully designed and simulated in Logisim using XOR and universal gates.
 All test cases produced correct sum and carry outputs, verifying the functionality of the ripple carry adder.

 **Conclusion**:

-• The experiment demonstrated the design of a combinational circuit for binary addition.
+- The experiment demonstrated the design of a combinational circuit for binary addition.
-• XOR gates efficiently generate the sum, while AND/OR (or NAND/NOR) gates handle carry propagation.
+- XOR gates efficiently generate the sum, while AND/OR (or NAND/NOR) gates handle carry propagation.
-• Understanding gate-level implementation reinforces concepts of digital arithmetic and lays the foundation for ALU design.
+- Understanding gate-level implementation reinforces concepts of digital arithmetic and lays the foundation for ALU design.

-e this as README.md in your project folder alongside your Logisim .circ file and screenshots.
-Let me know if you'd like a version formatted for PDF export or want me to generate a NAND-only full adder schematic.